XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/api-conventions/response-formatting.md

 ]
 ```

-This warning indicates that the server answering the request is running [Reporting Mode][].
+This warning indicates that the server answering the request is running [Reporting Mode](../../../concepts/networks-and-servers/rippled-server-modes.md#reporting-mode).
 Certain API methods are not available or behave differently because Reporting Mode does not connect to the peer-to-peer network and does not track ledger data that has not yet been validated.

 It is generally safe to ignore this warning.